-Take it from us — the weekly farmer's market at the Workhouse Arts Center features some of the best coffee you've ever tasted.
+Take it from us — the weekly at the features some of the best coffee you've ever tasted.
 There, you'll find Arka Chaudhuri of Kustomcoffee.com, a small business that he runs from his Oakton basement.

 Chaudhuri, 39, is a native of Calcutta, India, and moved to Chicago in 1999 and Northern Virginia three years ago.
 During the day he's the director of technology for the American Clean Skies Foundation, but at night he's roasting small batches of specialized coffees from Burundi and Colombia.